Pamela Tremont

-Pamela Marie Tremont is an American diplomat who is the nominee to be the United States ambassador to Zimbabwe.
+Pamela Marie Tremont is an American diplomat who has served as the United States ambassador to Zimbabwe since 2024.

 Early life and education

 Tremont earned a Bachelor of Arts and Master of Arts from Baylor University and a master's degree from the Dwight D. Eisenhower School at the National Defense University.

 Career

 Tremont is a career member of the Senior Foreign Service, with the rank of Minister-Counselor.
-She currently serves as Deputy Chief of Mission at the U.S. Embassy in Stockholm, Sweden previously serving as its Chargé d'Affaires for 18 months.
-Previously, Tremont worked in the U.S. Embassy in Kyiv, Ukraine as well as the U.S. Embassy in Nicosia, Cyprus.
-Other assignments include deputy director for NATO Policy in the Bureau of European and Eurasian Affairs at the State Department, the Political/Economic Counselor at the U.S. Embassy in Lusaka, Zambia, and a Political Military Officer in the U.S. Embassy in London, United Kingdom.
-Tremont also served as Political Military Officer at the U.S. Embassy in Ankara, Turkey, as a Desk Officer for South Africa in the Bureau of African Affairs, and as a Watch Officer in the State Department's Operations Center.
+She was previously deputy chief of mission at the U.S. embassy in Stockholm, serving as its Chargé d'affaires for 18 months.
+Previously, Tremont worked in the U.S. embassy in Kyiv, Ukraine as well as the U.S. embassy in Nicosia, Cyprus.
+Other assignments include deputy director for NATO Policy in the Bureau of European and Eurasian Affairs at the State Department, the political/economic counselor at the U.S. embassy in Lusaka, Zambia, and a political military officer in the U.S. embassy in London, United Kingdom.
+Tremont also served as a political military officer at the U.S. embassy in Ankara, Turkey, as a desk officer for South Africa in the Bureau of African Affairs, and as a watch officer in the State Department's Operations Center.